ndronos/c-nomorph/all-Over/KandR.md

 C is a relatively "low level" language.
 This characterization is not pejorative;
 it simply means that C deals with the same sort of objects that most computers do, namely characters, numbers, and adresses.
-These may be combined and moved about with the arithmetic and logical operators implementedby real machines.
+These may be combined and moved about with the arithmetic and logical operators implemented by real machines.

 (K&R, 1998) 1-2 Introduction
 ```